-- 1 Click Window ▶ Dockers ▶ CONNECT Content. - 2 Search or browse for content. - 3 Right-click a thumbnail, and click Add to [Tray Name].
+- 1 In the Assets docker (Window Dockers Assets), search or browse for content. - 2 Right-click a thumbnail, and click Add to [Tray Name].

 You can also drag content from a folder on your computer to the Tray docker.

 To remove content from a tray